apioo/fusio-sdk-go/README.md

-# Fusio SDK
+# Fusio Go SDK

-This Go library helps to talk to the Fusio (https://www.fusio-project.org/) API.
-It uses the automatically generated definition of the Fusio backend.
+This is the official Fusio Go SDK, it helps to talk to the Fusio (https://www.fusio-project.org/) open source API management system.

 ## Usage

-The following example shows how you can get a client for the backend to list all routes at the backend.
-You can also checkout our sample go CLI [repository](https://github.com/apioo/fusio-sample-gocli).
+The following example shows how you can get all registered routes at the backend.
+A working example is also available at: https://github.com/apioo/fusio-sample-go-cli

 ```go
 package main